When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Strong Design for Little Builders

 These 40 colorful bottle-shaped blocks will keep any preschooler busy.
-They are ideal for enhancing your child’s motor skills and learning simple building skills.
+They are ideal for enhancing your child’s motor skills and learning simple building mechanics.
 The magnets are secured within welded plastic, making them safe for use.

 Little World Fridge Magnets